CloudyKhan/LockFly/README.md

 # LockFly

-LockFly is a secure file transfer application designed to facilitate the secure and encrypted transfer of files between devices.
+LockFly is a simple secure file transfer application designed to facilitate the secure and encrypted transfer of files between devices.
 Leveraging Python's `cryptography` library, LockFly ensures data remains confidential and protected during transit.

 ## Features